Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Hypervigilance in relationships

-Obviously, this is not a healthy situation.
-And both should be looking to trust each other, while working on their own insecurities to prevent projecting those negative feelings on their partner.
+This is not a healthy situation.
+And both should be looking to trust each other while working on their insecurities to prevent projecting those negative feelings onto their partner.

 Hypervigilance VS paranoia

-Paranoia are set beliefs that someone, or multiple people are trying to hurt, or even murder you.
+Paranoia are set of beliefs that someone, or multiple people, are trying to hurt, or even murder you.
 Suffering from paranoid delusions can be a sign of underlying mental disorders such as depression, schizophrenia, and also bipolar disorder.

 People who are paranoid truly believe that someone is out to get them.
 This means that paranoia takes place in the present, as they truly believe someone is trying to hurt or kill them at this very moment.